frederikheld/into-the-matrix/README.md

 ## Limitations

 The software is **not** optimized for performance yet.
-For a large area to cover, you will need a processor with good single-thread performance to have a fluid animation.
+For a large area to render in a fluid animation, you will need a processor with strong single-thread performance (as JavaScript is not multi-threaded by its nature).

 ## Sources & Attribution